Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Final Steps

-After you have completed the underglazing process using split cups it’s time to give the mugs a nice clear coat of Glaze.
-The glaze will brighten and shine and underglaze.
+After you have completed the underglazing process using split cups, it’s time to give the mugs a nice, clear coat of Glaze.
+The glaze will brighten and shine, and the underglaze will as well.
 Before you begin glazing, make sure the underglaze dries completely.
 This will help prevent smearing and maintain the integrity of your designs.

 Apply Resist

-Wax resist or film resist should be applied to any areas that you want to remain unglazed such as the bottom of your piece.
-This can be helpful in preventing glaze from attaching to the kiln shelf.
+Wax resist or film resist should be applied to any areas that you want to remain unglazed, such as the bottom of your piece.
+This can help prevent glaze from sticking to the kiln shelf.

 I am applying Film Resist to these mugs.
 After you’ve finished applying the film or Wax Resist, allow the resist to dry before applying the clear glaze.